How Traditional Chinese Medicine uses Cordyceps

 The Importance of a Practitioner

 Finally, if you have a health concern, it is important that you see a qualified practitioner.
-Herbs are “natural” but that does not mean you should use them without understanding how they work in the human body.
+Herbs like Cordyceps sinensis are “natural” but that does not mean you should use them without understanding how they work in the human body.

-Remember the first question to ask when considering taking a medicinal mushroom or herbal preparation is “who is the person” and “is this substance right for them at this time.”
+Remember the first question to ask when considering taking medicinal mushrooms or traditional medicine is “who is the person” and “is this substance right for them at this time.”

-Symptoms are the tip of the iceberg and it's important to know what lies beneath the water and out of view.
-That being said, Cordyceps is a safe herb and one that you can take any time, other than when in the middle of having a cold or flu.
+Symptoms are the tip of the iceberg, and it's important to know what lies beneath the water and out of view.
+That being said, Cordyceps is a safe herb with helpful bioactive compounds that you can take at any time, other than when you're having a cold or flu.
 It’s one of my favorite herbs to prescribe for patients who have respiratory problems because it is both safe and effective.

 A person holding a package of Real Mushrooms Cordyceps powder near a kitchen counter with fruit and a "Shop Cordyceps Mushrooms" banner in the center.